-The Catholic community in the United States has been present through Catholic Relief Services in war-torn countries like South Sudan, Central African Republic and the Democratic Republic of Congo.
+The Catholic community in the United States has been present through Catholic Relief Services in countries ravaged by conflict like Rwanda, Colombia and the Central African Republic.
 What does it mean to stick by a community for the long haul, continuing our commitment to be with those who suffer even when hope seems all but lost?
 Is this what Veronica did for Jesus?
 Is this what Jesus asks of us?